alxndr42/copy-link-and-text/README.md

 Adds a context menu item called `Copy Link and Text`, which copies the link URL and link text to the clipboard, so that they are pasted as rich text HTML links if supported, as Markdown links otherwise.

+For selected text, multiple links will be pasted as a list of links.

 For browser tabs, the link consists of the tab's URL and title.